takuya-takeuchi/Demo/Flutter/Vanilla/10_VlcVideoPlayer/README.md

 ## Screenshots

-We can use network mp4 file and ip camera.
+We can use network, local movie file and ip camera.
 For example,

 |source|url|